Shin Sihan tijdens de Avond van de GrachtenfestivalPrijs 2020 © Melle Meivogel

 "Shin Sihan attracts excellent musicians and entices them to join him in his musical adventure.
 Together with them, he creates magical moments and captivates his audience," said the jury.

 Artist in Residence

-The GrachtenfestivalPrijs fits in with the Grachtenfestival mission to present young, talented musicians to a wide audience.
-The talents are often invited to play for several years, giving them a stage that matches the stage of their career.
-The Grachtenfestival challenges the musicians to step outside the beaten track and supports them in this.
-A nomination for the GrachtenfestivalPrijs is an important boost for their music career of young musicians.
+The GrachtenfestivalPrijs is part of the Grachtenfestival's mission to present young, talented musicians to a wide audience.
+The talents are often invited to play for several years, where they are given a stage appropriate to the stage of their career.
+The Grachtenfestival challenges the musicians to go off the beaten track and supports them in this.
+A nomination for the GrachtenfestivalPrijs is an important boost for young musicians in their careers.

 Previous Artists in Residence: